Custom Weighting Schemes

 You can also implement your own weighting scheme, provided it can be expressed in the form of a sum over the matching terms, plus an extra term which depends on term-independent statistics (such as the normalised document length).

-For example, here’s an implementation of “coordinate matching” - each matching term scores one point:
+For example, here’s an implementation of “coordinate matching” - each matching term scores one point (this is provided in the API as xapian.Xapian::CoordWeight but is an illustrative example of implementing a simple weighting scheme):

 public: